garydunkerley/garydunkerley.github.io/_pages/about.md

 ---
 ## A little about me...

 I'm a second-year graduate student at UGA who's interested in the geometry of smooth 3- & 4-manifolds, knots, and a handful of potential applications.
-Ialso like to hike, cycle, forage, and take pretty photographs.
+I also like to hike, cycle, forage, cook, and take photographs.

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.